officialcmg/Math-Web3Clubs/README.md

 ### 4. **Order of Direct Product Groups**
 An exploration of the order of direct product groups, an important concept in abstract algebra and group theory.

+### 5. **Scalar multiplication as used in Ethereum keypair generation**
+An exploration of scalar multiplication using secp256k1 to generate Ethereum account public keys from randomly generated private keys